Margaret Beckett becomes longest serving woman MP in history | LabourList

 Margaret Beckett has become the longest serving woman MP of all time.

-Surpassing the mark held by Irene Ward, Beckett has in total the longest amount of time spent in the commons of any woman.
+Beckett has in total the longest amount of time spent in the commons of any woman.

 She has not got the record of continuous service though, as has served as MP for two seats – first for Lincoln from 1974-79, then for Derby South from the 1983 general to today.